entrylevelitjobs/entrylevelitjobs.github.io/index.markdown

 ## Getting started
 {: .note }
 I'd suggest signing up for the weekly [News Letter](./newsletter/).
+{: .note }
 Each week I'll send you a custom list of entry level IT jobs that you can apply to.
 {: .note }
 Coming soon, there will be some articles and things.